Arthur777-Robot/Regenerative-Cooling-Rocket-Engine-Calculation/README.md

 3: run the program by typing ./regene

 #To Do List
-able to spit out DXF file for the chamber geometry
+able to run the program by just reading the input files. not compilling everytime

 able to select cooling channel type. now it is only for helical coil seen like in LR-101